civicrm/civicrm-sysadmin-guide/docs/troubleshooting.md

 The procedures below provide a way to manually make these changes.

 After running these steps, you can be confident that your database schema matches the current production version exactly, with all indexes, foreign keys, defaults and other constraints.

-### Procedure to rebuild schema for database versions 2.2.x or later

 1. Take a DATA dump of existing, intact database.
 If possible, do not dump data from a database upon which you have attempted an upgrade and failed.
 Dump data from a database backup you did prior to upgrading that has a schema version number that is accurate.
 Find this information in _civicrm_domain.version_.
 A value in this column containing the word 'upgrade' indicates a database that failed to upgrade and may be stuck 'between schemas'.
 Lets call this dump file datafile.sql